mpchadwick/tracking-query-params-registry/README.md

 - **Confirmed In** A reference to the query parameter
 - **Unique Per Visitor** Whether or not the parameter is unique for each visitor

-The intention is to use this list to form a ignore list for your page cache implementation.
+The intention is to use this list to form an ignore list for your page cache implementation.

 ## Contributing